cidaluna/angular-e-rxjs-com-nayanne/README.md

 # Angular e RXJS com Nayanne

+Project "Search for Books" using RxJS resources in Angular 14 and using Google Books API.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

 ## Development server